Colin Gander: Club career

 In 2017 and 2018, he played with Toronto FC III in League1 Ontario.

 In 2020, he trained with Toronto Skillz FC.

 In 2021, he played with Guelph United F.C.

 At the 2022 CPL-U Sports Draft, Gander was selected in the second round (eleventh overall) by the HFX Wanderers.
 In April 2022, he signed a developmental contract with the Wanderers, which allows him to maintain his university eligibility.
 He made his debut on April 16, coming on as a substitute against Atlético Ottawa.
 In mid-August, as part of his developmental contract, he departed the team to return to play for his university.

 In 2023, he returned to Guelph United FC.
+He then re-signed with the team for the 2024 season.